District 6 Roadshow

 CARROLL COUNTY

 • KY 36 – 2.182 – 8.132 mile points – A safety improvement project is in progress on KY 36 from the intersection of Hunter Heights Road to the intersection with U.S. 42.
-Crews will be working on ditching, drainage, and seeding work between the hours of 8 a.m. and 5 p.m.
+Crews will be working on ditching, drainage, seeding, pavement repairs/operations and other improvement items between the hours of 8 a.m. and 5 p.m.

 Temporary traffic signals are in place at both ends of the work zone to direct traffic.
 The signals will be in operation 24/7.
-This project is expected to be completed by June 24, 2024.
+This project is expected to be completed by end of July 2024.

 HARRISON COUNTY